divyajeettt/CSE231/Assignment-2/2/README.md

 469	common  kernel_2d_memcpy	sys_kernel_2d_memcpy
 ```

-3. Compile the new kernel, and add it using `grub` with the name `linux-AB`.
+3. Compile the new kernel, and add it with the name `linux-AB`.
 4. Store the `diff` between the old and new kernels in `./2/diff.patch`.
 5. Create and run a testing program `test.c` that calls the syscall `kernel_2d_memcpy()`.